-The cons: Unfortunately, dam-building is expensive.
+The cons: Unfortunately, dam building is expensive.
 Dams are also very location-specific.
-Building sites can be tough to find.
+Building sites can be difficult to find.
 Just as importantly, hydroelectric can be a hard sell for corporate social responsibility, because dams harm wildlife in numerous ways—flooding land, altering geography and disrupting the movement of fish and wildlife.

 The pros: Hydrogen fuel cells are clean, reliable and efficient.
 They’re typically used to power cars, generators and NASA spaceships.

 The cons: There’s one big catch to hydrogen power: It takes a lot of energy—which often comes from fossil fuels—to pull hydrogen from water.
 That process is also really expensive.
 And there are other issues: Hydrogen has to be stored and transported under high pressure and is just as flammable as gasoline.
 Hydrogen may be the clean energy source of the future, but so far, using it is not the most sustainable business practice.

 What it is: Ocean power works like hydroelectric, but in a bigger body of water.
 Ocean waves spin turbine blades that create electricity.

 The pros: Since two-thirds of our planet is covered by ocean, this kind of wave power makes sense as a commercial renewable energy.
 It doesn’t pollute, it’s efficient, it works round-the-clock and it’s as predictable as the tides.